haqq-network/haqq-wallet-provider-mnemonic-react-native/readme.md

-# Base provider for path
+# Provider for mnemonic on react-native platform